Atrix256/SampleZoo/src/samples/1d/regular/regular.md

 If you are sampling something that gives the same meanting to 0 and 1, this sequence has N distinct sample locations and the distance between all of the samples is a constant 1/N.

+This sampling strategy is seemingly the best of the three because it works well for both the wrap around and non wrap around cases.

 16 samples:

 ![16 samples Regular](../../../../output/samples/1d/regular/regularcenteredoffset.png)